Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

-It is worth to note here, that for our first experiments we have assumed ideal synthetic data.
+It is worth noting here, that for our first experiments, we have assumed ideal synthetic data.
 This means that we simulate perfectly Gaussian and uninterrupted data, directly from the LISA sensitivity curves~\cite{snrtn}.
-At the same time, we assume a rigid LISA constellation, while the test-masses acceleration noise and space-craft interferometric noises are assumed to be equal for all three space-crafts~\cite{Prince2002}.
-For this special case, we can confidently utilize the noise-orthogonal Time Delay Interferometry (TDI) $A,\,E$ and $T$ channels, which are retrieved from the detector outputs $X, \,Y, \, Z$ as
+At the same time, we assume a rigid LISA constellation, while the test-masses acceleration noise and spacecraft interferometric noises are assumed to be equal for all three spacecraft~\cite{Prince2002}.
+For this special case, we can confidently utilize the noise-orthogonal Time Delay Interferometry (TDI) $A,\,E$, and $T$ channels~\cite{Tinto:2004wu, snrtn}, which are retrieved from the detector outputs $X, \,Y, \, Z$ as